 Pancakes – Not Just For Pancake Day!

-I always think it’s a shame that as a nation we only really make pancakes once a year on Pancake Day?
+I always think it’s a shame that many people only really make pancakes once a year on Pancake Day.
 Pancakes are such a simple, low cost food that can go with anything that we could be making pancakes every week!
 That way everyone would know how to make pancakes without having to look up a pancake recipe every year!

 I have done a little research into finding the best pancake recipe as there are many variants as to the quantity of milk to flour and the number of eggs used.
-Which just goes to show that a pancake recipe isn’t and exact science.
-This pancake recipe is for 8 quite thin pancake.
+Which just goes to show that a pancake recipe isn’t an exact science.
+This pancake recipe below is for 8 quite thin pancakes.
 You can increase the quantities proportionately if you want more.